Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Statistical Analysis

-We find a relatively strong linear correlation ($r=-0.57$; $p<0.01$; $\chi^2_\nu = 4.8$) between $A_{\rm H}$ and $\log(H)$ (see Figure \ref{fig:planetary}a).
+We find a tentative correlation ($\rho_s = 0.42$, $p_{s} = 0.04$; $\tau_k = 0.31$, $p_k= 0.03$) between $A_{\rm H}$ and $H$ (see Figure \ref{fig:planetary}b).
 As demonstrated in Section \ref{sec:water_amplitude}, in our definition of the water amplitude metric, the transit depth difference between 1.25 $\mu$m and 1.4 $\mu$m was divided by scale height to remove the $H$ dependence (see Equation \eqref{eq:Ah} and \eqref{eq:Ah2}).
-However, $A_{\rm H}$ is still linearly correlated with $\log(H)$.
+However, $A_{\rm H}$ is still tentatively correlated with $H$.
 This suggests that an exoplanet atmosphere is likely hazier if its atmosphere is more extended.
 In Section \ref{sec:b_analysis}, we further explore whether $A_{\rm H}$ has any implicit dependence on $H$ using a simplified haze model.
 However, if we remove K2-18 b and LHS 1140 b and the super-puffs, which have the lowest and highest $H$ among all the targets, this trend becomes insignificant.
-We still need more atmospheric characterization data for exoplanets with intermediate $H$ (larger than the super-Earths and smaller than the super-puffs) to determine if this trend holds true.
+We still need more atmospheric characterization data for exoplanets with intermediate $H$ (larger than the super-Earths and smaller than the super-puffs) to determine if this tentative trend holds true.

-We find a relatively strong linear correlation ($r=-0.53$; $p=0.01$; $\chi^2_\nu = 5.3$) between $A_{\rm H}$ and planet gravity, $g_{\rm p}$ (see Figure \ref{fig:planetary}b). \citetalias{2016ApJ...817L..16S} found a weakly positive correlation for $A_{\rm H}$ with $\log(g_{\rm p})$.
-However, \citetalias{2017ApJ...847L..22F} reported that they did not find any significant correlation between $A_{\rm H}$ and $log(g_{\rm p})$ with their larger hot-Jupiter data set. \citetalias{2017AJ....154..261C} also did not find significant correlation between $A_{\rm H}$ and $log(g_{\rm p})$ for the sub-Neptunes.
-This linear correlation suggests that planets with higher gravity would have less hazy atmospheres, which could link to the removal of aerosol particles in planetary atmospheres.
-Larger gravity would lead to higher settling velocities of the aerosol particles, and could make the atmospheres clearer.
-We also identified a similar but slightly worse linear correlation between $A_{\rm H}$ and $\log(\rho_p)$ ($r=+0.47$; $p=0.02$; $\chi^2_\nu=4.4$, see Figure \ref{fig:planetary}c).